mikaelskjonhaug/Snake-AI/README.md

 ## Description

 This project uses Deep Q-Learning (DQN) to train an AI agent that learns to play Snake through trial and error.
 The environment is built with Pygame and wrapped as a Gym-compatible interface for seamless training with Stable-Baselines3.
+The model will always render as it's learning so to speed up training change the rendering FPS.

 ## Dependencies